KingLyrics/ReactPostgresql/README.md

 # React PostgreSQL Blog Project

 Welcome to the React PostgreSQL Blog project!
 This project is a full-stack web application that utilizes React for the frontend, PostgreSQL for the backend database, and a combination of controllers and routes to handle the backend logic.
 The frontend is styled using React Bootstrap for a clean and responsive user interface.
-While using Boostrap/React-Bootstap for the styling.

 ## Project Structure